vasil-sarandev/Knowledge-base/topics/system-design/cheatsheet.md

 The service mesh serves as a powerful design pattern that abstracts the underlying network infrastructure, providing a standardized solution by deploying sidecar proxies alongside your services.
 These proxies, often leveraging technologies like the Envoy proxy, handle critical networking tasks, security enforcement, and observability.

 ---
+## Idempotent Operations

+Idempotent operations are operations that can be applied multiple times without changing the result beyond the initial application.

+Many queueing systems guarantee _at least once_ message delivery or processing.
+Designing the operations that a task queue executes to be idempotent allows one to use a queueing system that has accepted this design trade-off.

+---
+## Communication

+Network protocols are a key part of systems today, as no system can exist in isolation - they all need to communicate with each other.

+- **HTTP**
+	HTTP is a method for encoding and transporting data between a client and a server.
+It is a request/response protocol: clients issue requests and servers issue responses with relevant content and completion status info about the request.
+- **TCP**
+	TCP is a connection-oriented protocol over an IP network.
+Connection is established and terminated using a handshake.
+All packets sent are guaranteed to reach the destination in the original order and without corruption.
+- **UDP**
+	UDP is connectionless.
+Datagrams (analogous to packets) are guaranteed only at the datagram level.
+Datagrams might reach their destination out of order or not at all.
+UDP does not support congestion control.
+Without the guarantees that TCP support, UDP is generally more efficient and often used in scenarios where **low latency** is critical, like video streaming, gaming, or DNS queries.
+- **RPC (Remote Procedure Call)**
+	RPC is a Request-Response Protocol.
+In an RPC, a client causes a procedure to execute on a different address space, usually a remote server.
+The procedure is coded as if it were a local procedure call, abstracting away the details of how to communicate with the server from the client program.
+- **gPRC**
+	gRPC is a high-performance, open-source RPC framework developed by Google.
+It uses HTTP/2 as transport and Protocol Buffers for serialization, enabling efficient and strongly-typed communication. gRPC supports unary and streaming calls (both client and server streaming), making it very suitable for microservices communication and real-time applications.
+- **REST**
+	REST is an architectural style enforcing a client/server model where the client acts on a set of resources managed by the server.
+The server provides a representation of resources and actions that can either manipulate or get a new representation of resources.
+All communication must be stateless and cacheable.
+The HTTP methods are typically mapped to CRUD operations and JSON or XML is used for payloads.
+- **GraphQL**
+	GraphQL is a query language and runtime for building APIs.
+It allows clients to define the structure of the data they need and the server will return exactly that.
+This is in contrast to traditional REST APIs, where the server exposes a fixed set of endpoints and the client must work with the data as it is returned.
+- **Message Queues / Message Brokers**